-If I elect live support services, *I understand that LIVE SUPPORT is an automatic, monthly reoccurring service offered by Trademarkia and which automatically renews each month based on the month that I purchase the service.* I understand that I can cancel Live Support at any time by simply logging into the Trademarkia website and canceling the service, or contacting us, at any time at firstname.lastname@example.org or calling the toll free number 877-794-9511.
+If I elect on behalf of the Client live support services, *I understand that LIVE SUPPORT is an automatic, monthly recurring service offered by Trademarkia and which automatically renews each month based on the month that Client purchase the service.* Client understand that Client may cancel Live Support at any time by simply logging into the Trademarkia website and canceling the service, or contacting us, at any time at email@example.com or calling the toll free number 877-794-9511.

 Our address for any correspondence is: